Edwinstowe: Amenities

 The two schools in the village are St Mary's Primary School and King Edwin Primary School.
 The former Rufford School on the north side of the village closed in 2003 and has become residential housing by Barratt Developments, known as Friars Park.
 A skate park on the development proved controversial with concerns over noise and anti-social behaviour.

 Sherwood Forest Art & Craft Centre, Forest Corner (off the B6034 Swinecote Road, Edwinstowe towards Budby road).
 They were originally stables for Edwinstowe Hall, then used as laboratories for the coal mining industry.

 The village has a business services provider, a St John's Ambulance amenity, an antiques centre, workshops, a fun park, a youth hostel, two arts and crafts centres, a village hall, and a community pest-control centre.
 Leisure facilities include Thoresby Colliery Band and Youth Band, a high-wire forest adventure course, a mountain biking, cyclo cross and forest walks centre, a forest fun park, and an outdoor adventure park.

 Environmental concerns are addressed under the Maun Valley Project Conservation Area.

+The old library was re-purposed into a cafe.